-China will no longer buy Alberta’s canola, and very little of its oil.
-And, surprise surprise, there will be no billion-dollar bailout for Albertan farmers,who lost 1/3 of their cash crop income, as has been pumped into the oil and gas industry recently, and rather than face the glaring facts of reality, Martha and Henry have chosen to bury their heads in white sands.
+China will no longer buy Alberta’s canola, pork, and very little of its oil.
+And, surprise surprise, there will be no billion-dollar bailout for Albertan farmers,who lost 1/3 of their cash crop income, as has been pumped into the oil and gas industry recently.
+And, rather than face the glaring facts of reality, Martha and Henry have chosen to bury their heads in white sands, which they can neither eat, nor sell.
 E LaMont Gregory MSc Oxon

 .. with the election of Jason Kenney, and his illiberal entourage, it can be stated with certainty: